elixir-lang/elixir/lib/elixir/pages/meta-programming/domain-specific-languages.md

 ...>     "hello" = "world"
 ...>   end
 ...> end
-iex> MyTest.run
+iex> MyTest.run()
 Running test hello
 ** (MatchError) no match of right hand side value: "world"
 ```

-Although we have overlooked some details, this is the main idea behind creating domain-specific modules in Elixir.
+Although we have overlooked some details, this is the main idea behind creating domain-specific languages in Elixir via modules and macros.
 Macros enable us to return quoted expressions that are executed in the caller, which we can then use to transform code and store relevant information in the target module via module attributes.
 Finally, callbacks such as `@before_compile` allow us to inject code into the module when its definition is complete.

-Besides `@before_compile`, there are other useful module attributes like `@on_definition` and `@after_compile`, which you can read more about in [the docs for the `Module` module](https://hexdocs.pm/elixir/Module.html).
-You can also find useful information about macros and the compilation environment in the documentation for the [`Macro` module](https://hexdocs.pm/elixir/Macro.html) and [`Macro.Env`](https://hexdocs.pm/elixir/Macro.Env.html).
+Besides `@before_compile`, there are other useful module attributes like `@on_definition` and `@after_compile`, which you can read more about in the docs for `Module`.
+You can also find useful information about macros and the compilation environment in the documentation for the `Macro` and `Macro.Env`.